 1990s and beyond

 Today enrollment in Old Town School tuition programs averages close to 6,600 students per week, 2,700 of them children.
-The Lincoln Square and Lincoln Park facilities hold hundreds of classes and workshops in music, dance and art for adults, children and teens seven days per week, 48 weeks per year.
-Early childhood and middle school music programs thrive in three suburban branches as well as in several community outreach programs throughout the city.
-The School presents performances by internationally known touring artists, the best of Chicagos local artists and its staff and students virtually every weekend.
-Most Wednesday nights feature free concerts through AfroFolk Live and La Peña, popular and long established Community Programs.
-Some 85,000 come to these concerts and attend the Chicago Folk & Roots festival in nearby Welles Park annually.
+The Lincoln Square and Lincoln Park facilities hold hundreds of classes and workshops in music, dance, and visual art for adults, children, and teens seven days per week, 48 weeks per year.
+Early childhood and middle school music programs thrive in suburban branches as well as in several community outreach programs throughout the city.
+The School presents performances by internationally known touring artists, the best of Chicagos local artists, and its staff and students weekly.
+Most Wednesday nights feature free concerts through our popular and long established World Music Wednesdays program.
+Some 85,000 come to these concerts and attend our neighborhood Square Roots festival annually.

 The Old Town School of Folk Music remains committed to teaching and presenting music that reflects the cultural traditions of Chicago's diverse communities.
-Operating with a five-year strategic plan implemented in 2010, the school continues to focus its resources and activities on improving and expanding artistic opportunities for people of all ages, interests, abilities and backgrounds.
+Operating with a five-year strategic plan, the school continues to focus its resources and activities on improving and expanding artistic opportunities for people of all ages, interests, abilities and backgrounds.